KIHeartFailure/rahf/README.md

-# R code for the project Association Between Rheumatoid Arthritis and Ejection Fraction in Incident Heart Failure
+# R code for the project Associations Between Rheumatoid Arthritis, Incident Heart Failure and Left Ventricular Ejection Fraction

 The aim of this R code is to be transparant and document the data handling and statistical analyses performed for the project.